joeypizzas/odin-tic-tac-toe/planning.md

     - Function that opens modal to updater player name.
     - Function that closes modal to update player name.
     - Function that updates player name in the UI.
+3. Event listeners:
+    - Event listener using propogation on all gameboard buttons.
+Maybe add data attribute for row and column place of sqaures.
+Call playRound using that data attribute as parameters.
+    - Event listener on new game button.
+Call new game function.
+    - Event listnener on each change name button.
+Opens modal for changing player name.
+    - Event listener for click outside modal to close it.
+    - Event listener for submitting name to update player name in object and call function to update it in the UI.